The Three Stooges: Final years (1970–1975)

 In late 1969, Howard, Fine, and DeRita began production on another half-hour pilot, this time for a syndicated 39-episode TV series titled Kook's Tour, a combination travelogue-sitcom that had the "retired" Stooges traveling to various parts of the world with the episodes filmed on location.
 On January 9, 1970, during production of the pilot, Larry suffered a paralyzing stroke, ending his acting career along with plans for the television series.
 The pilot was unfinished and several key shots were missing, but producer Norman Maurer edited the available footage and made the pilot a 52-minute special that was released to the home-movie and Cartrivision videocassette home-video markets in 1973.
 It is the last film in which the Stooges appeared and the last known performance of the team.

 Following Larry Fine's stroke, plans were made for Emil Sitka (a longtime "straight man" in the Stooges films) to replace him in a new feature film, written by Moe Howard's grandson, Jeffrey Scott [Maurer], titled Make Love, Not War.
 Moe Howard, Joe DeRita, and Emil Sitka were cast as POWs in a World War II Japanese prison camp, plotting an escape with fellow prisoners.
 The film would have been a departure from typical Stooge fare, with dark-edged humor and scenes of war violence, but insufficient funding prevented production from advancing beyond the script stage.

 Also in 1970, Joe DeRita recruited vaudeville veterans Frank Mitchell and Mousie Garner to tour as The New Three Stooges.
 Garner had worked with Ted Healy as one of his "replacement stooges" decades earlier and was briefly considered as Joe Besser's replacement in 1958.
 Mitchell had appeared in two of the Stooges' short subjects in 1953, and had been part of the knockabout team of Mitchell and Durant.
 The act fared poorly, with minimal bookings.
-In 1973, DeRita performed as the comic in a burlesque revivial show in Las Vegas.
+In 1973, DeRita performed as the comic in a burlesque revival show in Las Vegas.
 By this time, Moe's wife had prevailed on him to retire from performing slapstick due to his age.
 For the next several years, Moe appeared regularly on talk shows and did speaking engagements at colleges and universities, while DeRita quietly retired.